ShannonHeylmun/bigtreetech_docs/docs/CB1.md

 ### **40 pin GPIO**

-**The 40 pin GPIO on the motherboard when CB1 is used with motherboard like Manta M4P, M5P, M8P, PI4B_Adapter, etc.**
+**The 40 pin GPIO on the motherboard when CB1 is used with motherboards like Manta M4P, M5P, M8P, PI4B_Adapter, etc.**

 | Pin  | Signal | Description        | Pin  | Signal | Description       |
 | ---- | ------ | ------------------ | ---- | ------ | ----------------- |